Pacha Wazir

+Interrogation and Controversy

 According to Rob Suskind, when Wazir was arrested and sent to a Central Intelligence Agency black site, he proved uncooperative and American officials illegally transferred his brother from Germany to the same site, and arrested his branch manager in Karachi.
 Members of the American Central Intelligence Agency posed as distant cousins taking over the business after Wazir's illness, and continued financial transactions, entrapping many of his colleagues as well.

 However, in his book The Interrogator: An Education, Glenn Carle contradicts the claims Suskind made about Wazir.
 Carle was the CIA officer who handled the interrogation of Wazir, and according to his account, Carle concluded after the interrogation that Wazir cooperated and told the truth about his operations.
 Reporting on Wazir's story after the publication of Carle's book, Scott Horton for Harper's Magazine concludes, "The suggestion that Pacha Wazir was consciously managing bin Laden's financial affairs was then, and remains today, utterly baseless."
 Perhaps the most shocking part of Carle's account is that his conclusions about Wazir were ignored by his superiors at the CIA.
 As a result, it was not until February 2010 was Wazir released and sent home to Afghanistan.